DHS/DCYF Online Manuals will be unavailable May 21, 2026 — May 22, 2026 due to system maintenance.

 Appliances and other supplies used with intermittent limb compression devices (E0676) are included in the payment for the pump.

-Payment for HCPCS codes listed in Column 2 are included in payment for those in Column 1.
+Integrated appliances include payment for all impacted areas of the body.
+Payment for HCPCS codes listed in column 2 of the Integrated Appliances Table are included in payment for any of those listed in the same row as column 1.

 Column 1